 Outdoor recreation is a common and fun way to stay active.
 However, constant exposure to ultraviolet rays put outdoor athletes at risk for skin cancer.
 Skin cancer is the most common form of cancer in the United States and one in five Americans are projected to develop skin cancer in their lifetime.
 Although skin cancers are known to be the most successfully treated human cancers, it is estimated to cost approximately $8.1 billion annually to treat skin cancers with more than one million new diagnoses of skin cancers each year in the United States.

-A common safety precaution for outdoor activities is to avoid sun exposure during peak UV exposure hours between 10 AM to 4 PM, but it is often impractical for many outdoor enthusiasts.
+A common safety precaution for outdoor activities is to avoid sun exposure during peak UV exposure hours from 10 AM to 4 PM, but it is often impractical for many outdoor enthusiasts.
 Prolonged UV exposure causes skin damage and results in greater skin cancer risk.
 Despite this risk, studies revealed that the majority of outdoor collegiate athletes who responded to their surveys admitted to rarely using sunscreen.
 Here are some outdoor recreation safety tips and precautions for outdoor athletes.